aegis1980/glass-explore/README.md

 ## Updating the IGDB

-The IGDB is updated every couple of months with new and updated glass data from manufacturers.
+The International Glazing Database (IGDB) is [updated every couple of months](https://windows.lbl.gov/igdb-downloads) with new and updated glass data from manufacturers.

 From LBNL the IGDB database file in a Microsoft Access file (*.mdb).

-Most up to date version is here

 ### Prepping IGDB database file for Heroku production env